Coronary Artery Calcium Test

 Are CAC scans covered by insurance?

-Insurance coverage varies with out-of-pocket costs ranging from $50 to $250.
+Insurance may cover the test.
+If not, out-of-pocket costs typically range from $50 to $250.

 What happens after the CAC scan?